South African men need to protect women against rape

 - FORENSIC EXAMINATION – A doctor will examine every part of your body to find and collect samples of hair, blood or semen.
 This is part of the police investigation to gather medical evidence of the crime.

-- GET SUPPORT – Ask for pamphlets or booklets on rape and the number of a local counselling service to give you further support and advice about the police matter, court case and any other effects of the rape.
+- GET SUPPORT – Ask for pamphlets or booklets on rape and the number of a local counseling service to give you further support and advice about the police matter, court case and any other effects of the rape.

 - Whether or not you want to lay a charge, make sure that, within 72 hours, you take: